 Satish Shah: He made us laugh uncontrollably just by playing a corpse in Kundan Shah's classic comedy Jaane Bhi Do Yaaron.
 That says something about his skill.
 If only he was offered half as good roles for the rest of his career.

 Ravi Baswani: His comic timing in Chashme Buddoor and Jaane Bhi Do Yaaro was nothing short of legendary.
 However, he never got the kind of roles his talent deserved.
-Overtime, he faded away from the limelight and was seen in minuscule roles in major films.
+Over time, he faded away from the limelight and was seen in minuscule roles in major films.
 Baswani passed away in 2010, aged 63, at a time when he was planning his directorial debut.
 He remained a bachelor throughout his life.
-In pic with Naseeruddin Shah in Jaane Bhi Do Yaaro.
+In the picture with Naseeruddin Shah in Jaane Bhi Do Yaaro.

 Makarand Deshpande: A theatre doyen, he has been grossly underutilised by Bollywood, playing either a drunkard or a goon.
 He still managed to make an impact in RGV films like Jungle and Satya.

 Rajit Kapur: Best known for his legendary portrayal of detective Byomkesh Bakshi during the DD days, Kapur’s film career has centred around his notable performances in Shyam Benegal films, Suraj Ka Satvan Ghoda and Zubeidaa among others.
 He could have done a lot more in a mainstream cinema if only he was given impactful characters.

 Raghuvir Yadav: An international-award-winning actor, Yadav has done some legendary roles in films and the small screen.
 He played the drug addict Chillum in Salaam Bombay and was the lead character in the TV series Mungerilal Ke Haseen Sapne.
 Suitable roles haven't come his way.